 Life expectancy: 12-16 years

 About the same as: two liters of water

-You can also take them on long walks if you make sure they have plenty of water and a few of the best dog treats at regular intervals.
+You can also take them on long walks if you make sure they have plenty of water, a few of the best dog treats, and short breaks at regular intervals.
 It's important they don't overdo it, however, so watch them carefully during periods of hot weather because they can quickly overheat and suffer heatstroke.

 When at home, give your Pom plenty of the best dog toys to help them remain active and occupied throughout the day.
 As they get bored easily when exposed to any one thing for too long, make sure you have a variety of chew toys, fetch toys, and ball toys on hand to keep them engaged.
 Puzzle toys that release treats are also a great choice for this inquisitive breed.